apigee/apigeetool-node/README.md

 this tool:

 `--username  -u`
 (required) Your Apigee account username.
+May be set as an environment variable APIGEE_USERNAME.

 `--password  -p`
 (required) Your Apigee account password.
+May be set as an environment variable APIGEE_PASSWORD.

 `--organization  -o`
 (required) The name of the organization to deploy to.
+May be set as an environment variable APIGEE_ORGANIZATION.

 `--help  -h`
 (optional) Displays help on this command.